ui5-antares/ui5-antares.github.io/docs/entry_update.md

   </tbody>
 </table>

+!!! info

-> **updateEntry()** method uses the default configurations when creating the dialog.
+	The **updateEntry()** method uses the default configurations when creating the dialog.
 However, these configurations can be modified using the public setter methods.

 ### Default Values